 Differentiated and Explicit Teaching

-Exemplar State College is a disciplined school environment that provides differentiated teaching to respond to the learning needs of all students.
+Booyal Central State School is a disciplined school environment that provides differentiated teaching to respond to the learning needs of all students.
 This involves teaching expected behaviours and providing opportunities for students to practise these behaviours.
 Teachers reinforce expected behaviours, provide feedback and correction, and opportunities for practise.

-Teachers at Exemplar State College vary what students are taught, how they are taught and how students can demonstrate what they know as part of this differentiated approach to behaviour.
+Teachers at Booyal Central State School vary what students are taught, how they are taught and how students can demonstrate what they know as part of this differentiated approach to behaviour.
 These decisions about differentiation are made in response to data and day-to-day monitoring that indicates the behavioural learning needs of students.
 This enables our teachers to purposefully plan a variety of ways to engage students; assist them to achieve the expected learning; and to demonstrate their learning.

 There are three main layers to differentiation, as illustrated in the diagram below.
 This model is the same used for academic and pedagogical differentiation.